dataeducator/sales_and_product_management/README.md

 ***
 <pre>
    .
-   └──notebook/
+   └──sales_and_product_management/
       ├── README.md                                            Overview for project reviewers
-      ├── notebook.ipynb                                       Documentation of Full Analysis in Jupyter Notebook ├── presentation.pdf                                     PDF version of Full Analysis shown in a slide deck
+      ├── queries/                                             Includes SQL queries
-      ├── requirements/                                        Includes requirements to deploy the Streamlit app and instructions to obtain dataset
+      ├── tables/                                              Includes tables used in the model
-      ├── models/                                              Includes models of scaled X_train and random forest for web app deployment
+      ├── requirements/                                        Includes requirements of this project and instructions to obtain the dataset
-      ├── images/                                              Includes a folder of images for the project ├── scripts/                                             Includes Python code for the Streamlit web app └── .gitignore                                           Specifies intentionally untracked files
+      ├── images/                                              Includes images related to the project └── .gitignore                                           Specifies intentionally untracked files